-- If the email address matches a user's email address in Zendesk Support, Zendesk will ask the user to enter their Zendesk password.
+- If the email address matches a user's email address in Zendesk, Zendesk will ask the user to enter their Zendesk password.
 After validated, the contact information is added to the user's profile.

-- If the email address does not match a user in Zendesk Support, a new user will be created, and Zendesk will send a verification email.
-If the user is a duplicate of a pre-existing Zendesk Support user, you can merge the users (see Merging a user's duplicate account).
+- If the email address does not match a user in Zendesk, a new user will be created, and Zendesk will send a verification email.
+If the user is a duplicate of a pre-existing Zendesk user, you can merge the users (see Merging a user's duplicate account).

-If your Zendesk Support instance is closed or restricted, and a user tries to sign in with a business or social account email that does not exist in Zendesk Support, their request to authenticate will be rejected.
+If your Zendesk account is closed or restricted, and a user tries to sign in with a business or social account email that does not exist in Zendesk, their request to authenticate will be rejected.
 To enable a user to sign in with a social or business account that uses a different email, you will need to add the account email as a contact in Add contact on their user profile.

 For more information on modifying a user's profile, see Updating your user profile and password.

-After the one-time authorization is completed, the user is seamlessly signed in to Zendesk Support.
-On subsequent visits, if the user is already signed in to the account, they will be immediately signed in to Zendesk Support after they click the associated social or business sign-on button.
+After the one-time authorization is completed, the user is seamlessly signed in to Zendesk.
+On subsequent visits, if the user is already signed in to the account, they will be immediately signed in to Zendesk after they click the associated social or business sign-on button.
 If they aren't already signed in with the social or business account, they will be prompted to.

 Enabling social and business SSO